-Romania: CEZ might freeze the sale of its assets in Romania15.
-July 2020. / SEE Energy News
+Romania: CEZ might freeze the sale of its assets in Romania, SEE Energy News

 CEZ Romania, a subsidiary of Czech energy company CEZ could freeze the sale of its assets in Romania if it does not get the desired price, said Ondrej Safar Country Manager of CEZ Romania.